shiva-raj-kc/shiva-raj-kc/README.md

-- 👋 Hi, I’m @shiva-raj-kc
+- 👋 Hi, I’m Shivaraj
-- 👀 I’m interested in ... cooking
+- 👀 I’m interested in ..... react js
 - 🌱 I’m currently learning ...frontend
 - 💞️ I’m looking to collaborate on ...database
 - 📫 How to reach me ... realenzimo@gmail.com